 The last step is to apply what you’ve learned to your next project.
 That could mean raising your prices, or bringing more people on to the team, for example.
 Time tracking tools provide a deeper insight into how the next project will unfold.
 There are no guarantees, and some projects might still go off the rails.
 But, the likelihood of that happening is greatly reduced when time tracking tools are in play.

-Even when you don’t charge by the hour, time tracking tools empower you to predict, track, and learn from each project, and make informed decisions on the next one.
+When you do bill hourly, time tracking tools empower you to predict, track, and learn from each project, and make informed decisions on the next one.
 With each project, your estimates will be more accurate and require less guesswork.
 Your team will be more productive, and your projects more profitable.
 The efforts required to adopt time tracking tools might seem overwhelming in the beginning, but the long term benefits are well worth it.